 Wider tyres are great for winter riding, on and off road.
 Opt for tyres that offer a degree of puncture protection and are harder wearing.
 Continental Gatorskins are excellent for winter riding on roads, but many other tyre manufacturers offer similar models.

-Use mudguards – your backside and the rider behind will thanks you for it.
+Use mudguards – your backside and the rider behind will thank you for it.

 Keep your chain oiled regularly, and make sure that your cables are in good shape.

 Check the weather before you leave and be prepared for the worst.
-We use the mountain weather information service www.mwis.org.uk.
+If heading up high, we use the Mountain Weather Information Service.
 Remember as soon as you climb the weather can change dramatically so if you're thinking of tackling any major hills, do come prepared.

 It is very easy to become inactive over winter and opt for four wheels instead of two, but getting outside for exercise and enjoyment is just as essential as in summer.
-It will combat bored kids’ syndrome and boost everyone’s immune system and mood helping to fight off winter bugs.
+It will combat bored kids’ syndrome, boost everyone’s immune system and mood, helping to fight off winter bugs.
 Feeling the wind in your hair on a crisp, clear winter's day as you cruise along on two wheels is bliss!
 Go on, try it!Top tips on cycling locally Find great cycle routes How to be a considerate cyclist